Timfrazer/fastapi-serverless-data/readme.md

         yield test_client
 ```

-Here, we imported Starlette's TestClient, which uses the requests library to make requests against the FastAPI app.
+Here, we imported Starlette's TestClient which is wrapped by FastAPI, which uses the requests library to make requests against the FastAPI app.
 when the route is hit with a POST request, FastAPI will read the body of the request and validate the data:
-If valid, the data will be available in the payload parameter.
-FastAPI also generates JSON Schema definitions that are then used to automatically generate the OpenAPI schema and the API documentation.
+When valid, the data will be available in the payload parameter.
+FastAPI also generates JSON Schema definitions that are then used to generate the OpenAPI schema and API documentation.
-If invalid, an error is immediately returned.
+If the payload is incorrect per the pydantic model, an error is returned.

  `http --json POST http://localhost:8004/unicorn/ data={ "name": "honey", "rainbow": True }`